 If your doctor suspects you have degenerative disc disease, they will review your medical history and give you a thorough examination.
 Diagnostic tests for this condition will measure your strength in relative muscle groups, the range of motion in your spine, arms, and legs, and the state of your posture and walk.
 Your doctor will also ask you about the location and characteristics of your pain symptoms.

 Treating disc disease does not have to be a scary ordeal.
-In most cases, treatment involves pain management so that the patient can engage in rehabilitation exercises.
+In most cases, what is degenerative disc Disease treatment involves pain management so that the patient can engage in rehabilitation exercises?
 Medical professionals, such as chiropractors, also encourage a change in lifestyle habits, such as bad posture.
-In worst case scenarios, a doctor might direct you to pursue surgical options.
+In worst-case scenarios, a doctor might direct you to pursue surgical options.
 See a specialist for all of your back pain concerns.

 Monday: 8:00am – 6:00pm

 Tuesday: 8:00am – 6:00pm